Athlete’s foot

 What causes athlete’s foot?

 The fungal spores can also cause fungal nail infections.
-Skin fungi like feet as their top skin layer contains high levels of keratin – a protein that they feed on.
+Skin fungi like feet because their top skin layer contains high levels of keratin – a protein that they feed on.
 Furthermore, it is often warm and moist in shoes.

 The risk of athlete’s foot can be increased by: